Robust Design from Systems Physics: Example System: Model, Results, and Discussion

-For the model system in the range of $T\in[0.5,2.0]$, we identify up to 6 qualitatively different architecture classes that we label $A$ through $F$.
-Figs.~\ref{fig:strstr_panels} and \ref{fig:minima_diagram} illustrate the architecture classes at three representative values of $T={1.20,1.50,1.70}$ corresponding to, respectively, sub-critical, near-critical, and super-critical cost tolerance.
-For each architectural class, we make use of the methodology developed in the previous section to determine thresholds, in terms of ultimate stress and strain, that determine when an architecture class would become infeasible in response to some change in external coupling.
+Fig.~\ref{fig:strstr_panels} demonstrates the range of architecture classes and their respective stress--strain curves that appear in the model subsystem.
+For this subsystem, for each fixed $T$ in the range of $[0.5,2.0]$ we identify as many as 6 qualitatively different architecture classes that we label $A$ through $F$.
+Figs.~\ref{fig:strstr_panels} and \ref{fig:minima_diagram} illustrate the architecture classes at three representative values of $T={1.20,1.50,1.70}$. $T=1.20$ corresponds to the low-cost regime. $T=1.70$ corresponds to the high flexibility regime. $T=1.50$ corresponds to the regime in which there is a near balance between cost and flexibility.

-Fig.~\ref{fig:strstr_panels} depicts on the stress--strain response of each architecture class at three representative values of $T$.
-Before discussing the stress--strain response, it is useful to recall that the response observed in typical physical materials for small strains has a linear response regime, i.e.\ for small strains $\epsilon$ the stress grows linearly with strain $\sigma= Y\epsilon+\order{\epsilon^2}$, where $Y$ is the Young's modulus, and only deviates from that scaling at larger stress.
-The stress--strain relationships for different architecture classes are presented in Fig.~\ref{fig:strstr_panels}b,d,f and show several notable features.